Web vs Native App Push Notifications for eCommerce

 For the first time, web notifications got the greenlight from Apple and businesses have been able to send them to iOS users.

-Even with this huge change though, it is still much harder to send web push notifications to iOS users compared to Android.
+Even with this huge change, it is still much harder to send web push notifications to iOS users compared to Android.

 On Android, you can just ask for a site visitor's permission when they’re browsing, and once they opt in that’s it, you can fire away with your notifications.

-As you can imagine, all this is high-friction.
+As you can imagine, this presents a lot of friction.

 With native apps though, downloading and installing it from the App Store then enabling notifications is a more reasonable expectation that fits with the customer’s existing habits.